anytizer/ocunit/README.md

 **Important** - right after installation, you should consider editing [ini/config.ini](ini/config.ini) , [ini/stores.ini](ini/stores.ini), [ini/information](ini/information) and [ini/categories](ini/categories) to tell
 something about your opencart installation.
 Merchants may depend on editing these ini files to change the behaviour of OpenCart after first setup.
-Though not promised, OCUnit will build the OpenCart database based on these values.
+Though not fully promised, OCUnit will re-build the OpenCart database based on these configurations.

 ## Step 3: Test Execution